billwuqin/list-pagination-nc-markdown/draft-ietf-netconf-list-pagination-nc.md

 #  List Pagination for NETCONF

-   In order for NETCONF to support [I-D.ietf-netconf-list-pagination], this document extends the operations &lt;get&gt;, &lt;get-config&gt; and &lt;get- data&gt; to include additional input parameters and output annotations.
+   In order for NETCONF to support {{?I-D.ietf-netconf-list-pagination}}, this document extends the operations &lt;get&gt;, &lt;get-config&gt; and &lt;get- data&gt; to include additional input parameters and output annotations.